There are many myths and few solid facts concerning proper care for a leather interior.

 - Vinylex Protectant (for treating all plastic and vinyl surfaces)

-I recommend cleaning and conditioning at least four times each year.
-Monthly is ideal.
-To make the task as easy as possible, try a combination of the wipes and sprays.
-Use the wipes when time is of the essence.
-Use the sprays for deeper cleaning and conditioning.
+A combination of wipes and sprays will make the task as easy as possible.
+Use wipes when time is of the essence and sprays for deeper cleaning and conditioning.